- Off road parking

 - Sorry, no pets and no smoking

 - Pubs and shops just over 2 miles at Haydon Bridge.
 Note: Property supplies duvets pillow and protectors, Guests will need to provide their own linen and towels.
+Please note - the minumum length of stay at this property is 3 nights

 A charming single-storey Hadrian's Wall cottage in rural countryside on the edge of the Northumberland National Park.